 Cal Grant and SSCG will be disbursed as one payment per semester.
 Please note, Cal Grant and SSCG disbursements are contingent upon funding being received by the awarding state agency.

-Direct Loan Funds Please allow 3-4 weeks processing time for your loan application.
+Direct Loan Funds Please allow 2-3 weeks processing time for your loan request.
 The U.S. Department of Education will mail you a Disclosure Statement after your loan has been approved.
 Please review this statement and the scheduled disbursement dates for your loan.
 Per federal regulations, the first disbursement for all new borrowers is subject to a 30 day delay.
 All loans will be disbursed in two disbursements per semester.
 Disbursement dates are based on federal requirements and cannot be changed.
 You can expect your refund deposit within 10 days of your disbursement date.